w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ![bags list example 0](../assets/bags-list-example-0.png)

-The bags list is semi-sorted, meaning that automatic sorting is only partially done.
-In fact, the nomination intents are automatically put into each bag based on the number of bonded tokens, but within each bag the nodes are arranged based on the time they are inserted and not by their stake.
+The bags list is semi-sorted, meaning that sorting is only partially done.
+When the nomination intents are automatically put into each bag based on the number of bonded tokens, but within each bag the nodes are arranged based on the time they are inserted and not by their stake.
 To sort nodes by stake within a bag there is a manual step (more on this later on).
 Note in the